 Koshyari’s Maharashtra action: Of legality and Constitutional morality

-New Delhi, Nov 28: As there are different views on the "tearing hurry" shown by Maharashtra governor BS Koshyari in appointing Devendra Fadnavis as the chief minister, who has now resigned, constitutional experts said he was "legally right", but there was a "question of propriety involved" in his action.
+New Delhi, Nov 28: As there are different views on the "tearing hurry" shown by Maharashtra governor B S Koshyari in appointing Devendra Fadnavis as the chief minister, who has now resigned, constitutional experts said he was "legally right", but there was a "question of propriety involved" in his action.

 Noted constitutional expert Subhash C Kashyap said, "legally, no fault can be found" in Koshyari's action.

-"He was within his legal rights and at any time, he can invite anyone to form government, if he is satisfied with the issue of majority.
+"He was within his legal rights and at any time, he can invite anyone to form the government, if he is satisfied with the issue of majority.
 There was no constitutional violation either in his action," he added.

 Top Aghadi leaders discuss ministry making in Maharashtra